 Hill End Outdoor Education Centre provides quality Forest School training in the beautiful, wooded surroundings of Hill End.
 Our experienced and friendly trainers run rigorous, nationally recognised courses equipping practitioners to motivate and inspire their learners in challenging outdoor play environments.

-Our modular training courses are nationally recognised and accredited by the Open College Network West Midlands Region (OCNWMR)
+Our modular training courses are nationally recognised and accredited by Open College Network West Midlands (OCNWM)

-These qualifications have been developed by experienced Forest School practitioners and trainers through the National Forest School Training Network in partnership with OCNWMR.
+These qualifications have been developed by experienced Forest School practitioners and trainers through the National Forest School Training Network in partnership with OCNWM.

 Oxfordshire Forest School Training Schedule 2017 – 2018

 Forest School training is offered throughout the year at Hill End.
 View the latest training dates here and please make applications for courses direct to us at the Hill End Centre or for more information regarding any of the courses.
 We are now taking bookings for couse starting November 2017.